 For more significant debt (from a few weeks to a few months):

-Take fixed time for tech debt.
+Take a fixed time for tech debt.
 E.g., take a story and work two days on it.

 Have a special task force (dedicated team) to handle it for some time.

-Use metrics, such as code issues (e.g., by using SonarQube) or lead times.
-These metrics can help us to make better decisions around fixing Technical Debt.
+Use metrics, such as code issues (e.g., using SonarQube) or lead times, to track progress.
+These metrics can help us make better decisions about addressing technical debt.

-There is a different kind of tools where you can track Technical Debt.
+Various tools can track technical debt.
 However, I recommend always using some existing tools because introducing new ones can be costly.
 In general, Technical Debt can be followed in the following ways:

-Manual tracking method - here, you can use your manual way, which most fits you, such as Excel table or whatever works for you.
-It can even be a combination of the above methods, such as tracking strategic Technical Debt in Miro, tracking tactical Debt in Jira, and using metrics from SonarQube.
+Manual tracking method—here, you can use the most suitable method, such as an Excel table or whatever works for you.
+It can even be a combination of the above techniques, such as tracking strategic Technical Debt in Miro, tracking tactical Debt in Jira, and using metrics from SonarQube.
 Just make it accessible and easy to update.

-We want to produce code with the right speed, quality, and complexity, not in a quick & dirty way.
-As software evolves, the architecture of our systems becomes more and more complex, which makes maintenance difficult.
-Yet if we did a poor design and code quality from the start, we would be in trouble later.
+We want to produce code with the right speed, quality, and complexity, not in a quick and dirty way.
+As software evolves, our systems' architecture becomes increasingly complex, making maintenance more challenging.
+However, if we started with poor design and code quality, we would be in trouble later.

-Our goal is to produce systems that are easy to maintain, that we can avoid errors and that issues and further improvements can be added at a low cost.
+Our goal is to produce systems that are easy to maintain, allowing us to avoid errors, and that can accommodate issues and further improvements at a low cost.
 Software architecture and craftsmanship should be appropriately set to achieve this.
 We want to balance quality, speed, and complexity (as shown in the image below).

-Yet, the faster we develop new functionalities, the more it’s hard to ensure software quality, and the tech debt tends to pile up, leading to a slower development process and more errors.
-So we want to go slower from the start, but this will gain us more speed in the future.
+Yet, the faster we develop new functionalities, the more difficult it is to ensure software quality.
+Tech debt tends to accumulate, resulting in a slower development process and increased errors.
+So we want to go slower from the start, which will give us more speed in the future.

 Architect systems for the desired outcome.
-Involve architects from the start in the creation of teams by defining their topology [7] because otherwise, Conway’s Law [5][6] will make our architecture to be an image of our organization’s communication channels, not desired architecture.
+Involve architects from the start in creating teams by defining their topology [7], because otherwise, Conway’s Law [5][6] will result in our architecture reflecting our organization’s communication channels, rather than the desired architecture.

 Write documentation for all your architectural decisions (ADRs) and technical documentation.
 Make it easy to find (place it in the repo near the code).

 Write tests on all levels of the Testing Pyramid.
-Aim at 60-80% of code coverage.
+Aim for 60-80% of code coverage.

 Encourage a code review culture.
 Involve everyone in code reviews and check for code readability, design, performance, security, testability, and documentation.
 It is one of the best ways to share knowledge.

-Pair Programming works where one developer writes an ode while another provides feedback and suggestions.
-This results in higher code quality; with this implemented, we don’t need code reviews.
+Pair Programming works where one developer writes code while another provides feedback and suggestions.
+This results in higher code quality; with it implemented, we don’t need code reviews.

 Allow developers to refactor.
-We should build such a culture that there is no need to ask permission to fix technical debt!
-Especially if it’s something that can be done in a few hours.
+We should foster a culture that allows us to fix technical debt without asking permission, especially if it can be done in a few hours.

 Follow codebase standards, such as design, naming, and architecture.
-Then, automatize this through tools such as linters or your CI/CD process.
+Then, automate this through tools such as linters or your CI/CD process.

-TDD (Test-Driven Development) is a software design process where each functionality is designed by writing a test first and then doing a proper implementation.
+TDD (Test-Driven Development) is a software design process in which each functionality is designed by writing a test and then implementing it correctly.

 Write high-quality code.
-Educate your developers first to know their programming language in-depth and understand OO concepts, design patterns, refactoring, clean code principles, architecture patterns and styles, and SOLID, YAGNI, KISS, and DRY principles.
+Educate your developers to have a deep understanding of their programming language and grasp Object-Oriented (OO) concepts, design patterns, refactoring, clean code principles, architectural patterns and styles, as well as SOLID, YAGNI, KISS, and DRY principles.

 Continuous Delivery.
-Code is adjusted in short cycles, so it’s always easy to verify by other team members.
-This method avoids making significant issues in production by employing frequent releases and fast feedback.
+Code is adjusted in short cycles, so it’s always easy for other team members to verify.
+This method avoids significant production issues by employing frequent releases and providing fast feedback.

 References